Part 1 - The archival evidence[1]

 instrument called a tiorbino (sometimes spelled either teorbino

 or tiorbina).
-The majority of the archival documents indicates that this
+The major ity of the archival documents indicates that this

 instrument was especially common during the second half of the seventeenth